 VoteCast: Nevada voters say nation headed wrong way

-A majority of voters casting midterm election ballots in Nevada said the country is headed in the wrong direction, according to a wide-ranging survey of the American electorate.
+A majority of voters deciding pivotal midterm races in Nevada said the country is headed in the wrong direction, according to a wide-ranging survey of the American electorate.

-As voters cast ballots for governor, U.S. Senate and members of Congress in Tuesday's elections, AP VoteCast found that 41 percent of Nevada voters said the country is on the right track, compared with 58 percent who said the country is headed in the wrong direction.
+As voters cast ballots for governor, U.S. Senate and members of Congress in Tuesday's elections, AP VoteCast found that about 4 in 10 Nevada voters believe the country is on the right track, compared with about 6 in 10 who said it's headed in the wrong direction.

+Voters weighed in on key races, including a re-election bid by Sen. Dean Heller — the only Republican senator seeking another term in a state that Democrat Hillary Clinton won in 2016.
+U.S. Rep. Jacky Rosen, a first-term Democrat from the Las Vegas-area, was challenging him.

+Voters also decided whether to keep two Las Vegas-area U.S. House seats in Democratic hands and whether to put a Democrat in the governor's office for the first time in nearly two decades.
+Democrat Steve Sisolak, who chairs the council that oversees the Las Vegas Strip, was running against Republican Attorney General Adam Laxalt, the grandson of former U.S. Sen. and Nevada Gov. Paul Laxalt.

-Here's a snapshot of who voted and why in Nevada, based on preliminary results from AP VoteCast, an innovative nationwide survey of about 139,000 voters and nonvoters _ including 3,423 voters and 617 nonvoters in the state of Nevada _ conducted for The Associated Press by NORC at the University of Chicago.
+Here's a snapshot of who voted and why in Nevada, based on preliminary results from AP VoteCast, an innovative nationwide survey of about 138,000 voters and nonvoters — including 3,423 voters and 617 nonvoters in Nevada — conducted for The Associated Press by NORC at the University of Chicago.

+Voters considered several issues to be important to their vote in this midterm election, with about one-quarter picking health care and one-quarter picking immigration as top concerns.
+About one-fifth identified the economy, while fewer said gun policy or the environment.

+Fred Hoy, 61, of Reno, said he has diabetes and is on Medicaid, and that he's been out of work for 13 years but is scraping by to pay his rent and care for several ill family members and friends.
+Hoy said he voted for Democrats because he's worried Republicans will cut Medicaid, Medicare and Social Security and threaten protections for pre-existing conditions.

 RACE FOR SENATE

+Rosen dominated among self-identified liberals and Heller among conservatives, but moderates broke heavily for Rosen.
+Rosen also led among urban and suburban voters, while Heller carried those in small towns.

-In the race for Senate, Republican Dean Heller had an apparent advantage over Democrat Jacky Rosen among white voters.
-Whites with a college education were divided, and whites without a college degree leaned toward Heller.
+Heller appeared to lead his Democratic rival among white voters.
+Whites with a college education were divided in their support, and whites without a college degree appeared to prefer Heller.

-Voters under 45 were more likely to favor Rosen; those ages 45 and older were split.
+Voters under 45 were more likely to favor Rosen; those ages 45 and older were divided.

 RACE FOR GOVERNOR